Weekend Reading – Top REITs, the secrets to retirement, top dividend ETFs, side gigs and more #moneystuff

 Gosh, these readers always impress me with their knowledge.
 Great questions.
 Here is my take from my own perspective that may or may not work for you – just keep that in mind!

-- I believe your decision should largely be based on your desire (and future expectation?) to spend the distributions per se from VYM and VYMI (with capital gains as a secondary but expected benefit) versus banking on the total returns of ETFs like VTI and VXUS.
+I believe your decision could be based on your desire (and future expectation?) to spend the distributions and/or invest for total return.

 When I compare the 10-year or max returns of each ETF you listed, I get the following: